 HRS Helps Spanish Grower Become Energy Self-Sufficient

-The DCS uses a multi-effect concentration process using forced recirculation and in this case will provide a two stage concentration system to take the liquid digestate, which has a low dry solid content, and increase the dry matter from between 2.4-4% to 9-15%, meaning that less storage capacity is required and it is fewer operations are required to transport and spread it.
+Using a multi-effect concentration and forced recirculation, the DCS takes the liquid digestate, which has a low dry solid content, and increases the dry matter from between 2.4-4% to 9-15%.
+This means less storage is required and fewer operations are needed to transport and spread it.

-The DCS makes best use of HRS’s corrugated tube-in-tube heat transfer technology, using a vacuum to superheat the digestate in a two effect concentrator.
+The DCS uses HRS’s corrugated tube-in-tube heat transfer technology, and uses a vacuum to superheat the digestate in a two effect concentrator.
 This design makes best use of the energy by reusing the low temperature steam produced by the evaporation process.

-“We are very pleased to be a part of this project as we believe that the solutions chosen by Kernel will serve as an example to the agricultural industry in Spain, demonstrating how crop waste can be converted into energy and high quality fertiliser.”
+“We were very pleased to be a part of this project as we believe that the solutions chosen by Kernel will serve as an example to the agricultural industry in Spain, demonstrating how crop waste can be converted into energy and high quality fertilizer.”

 Arnold Kleijn, HRS Head of Sales and Marketing